The Business Agility Imperative: Fend off the Disrupters

 A fully agile business can sense market changes and quickly respond with competitive product offerings.

 As a result, it will compete more effectively because it can change direction on a dime to morph its product offerings and capitalize on market opportunities or thwart potential threats.
-The definition of business agility in this context is the ability to sense and respond as a matter of everyday business or, as John Orvos, author of Achieving Business Agility describes it, becoming “pivot ready”.
+The definition of business agility in this context is the ability to sense and respond as a matter of everyday business or, as described in Achieving Business Agility, becoming “pivot ready”.

 With the increasing numbers of digital disruptors, a company’s ability to sense market opportunities and threats and respond quickly with products that customers value is vital.